Blurry background for design

 Refractive Lens Exchange vs LASIK

 If you’re considering eye surgery to improve your vision, talk to an eye doctor to learn about your options, which may include options in addition to LASIK and RLE.
-In any case, the best way to decide whether LASIK or lens replacement surgery is right for you is to consult with an eye doctor.
-To give you a general idea of the differences between these two vision correction surgeries, here is a quick side-by-side comparison of LASIK and RLE.
+The best way to decide whether LASIK or lens replacement surgery is right for you is to consult an eye doctor.
+Here is a quick side-by-side comparison of LASIK and RLE to give you a general idea of the differences between these two vision correction surgeries.

 Learn More About Corrective Eye Surgery